Joan Finney: Governorship

 In the 1990 Democratic primary for governor of Kansas, Finney upset former Governor John W. Carlin.
 She then went on to defeat incumbent Republican Mike Hayden in the general election, becoming the first woman in U.S. history to defeat an incumbent governor in a general election.

 In addition to being the State of Kansas's first female governor, Finney was the first Roman Catholic governor of Kansas.
 She was known for her pro-Native American stances and was one of the few anti-abortion Democratic governors of her time.

 Finney served only one term as governor, retiring after the 1994 election.

 Post-governorship

 In 1996, Finney ran for United States Senate.
-She was defeated in the Democratic primary by Jill Docking, who gained 74% of the primary vote, and subsequently lost the general election to Sam Brownback.
+She was defeated in the Democratic primary by Jill Docking, who gained 74% of the primary vote, and subsequently lost the general election to U.S. Rep Sam Brownback.

 Finney died in 2001 from complications of liver cancer at St. Francis Hospital in Topeka.
 She is buried in Mount Calvary Cemetery in Topeka.